Kousarsaleem32/RDAMP-Dimensional-Model-PowerBI/README.md

 ## Recommendations and Final Insights

-The dashboard analysis of Ace Superstore's sales performance has revealed several actionable insights.
-The Product Seasonality Trends view clearly indicates that the Portable Refrigerator Freezer was the highest-grossing product, reaching a revenue peak of 10,549.35 in March 2025 and accumulating a total of 51,380.05 over the observed period.
+The **Product Seasonality Trends** view clearly indicates that the Portable Refrigerator Freezer was the highest-grossing product, reaching a revenue peak of 10,549.35 in March 2025 and accumulating a total of 51,380.05 over the observed period.

 The **Discount vs. Profit Analysis** scatter plot reveals a clear negative correlation between discount rates and average profit per transaction.
 While lower discount rates maintain higher average profits (around **20–23** units), profit margins noticeably drop as discount rates rise beyond **0.25**, where profits begin to fall below **17** units per transaction.
 This confirms that aggressive discounting diminishes profitability.
 To maintain margins while encouraging sales, the company should consider controlled promotional strategies, such as time-limited discounts or bundling offers.